 Moreover, Dr. Deuvletian has found success with his written works as well, having penned a creative non-fiction biography titled “Clinic Born Out of Autism.”
 He was also notably featured on CBC News in the segment “Autism in Adults Detected by Brain Scans.”
 A proud Ottoman Armenian, Dr. Deuvletian was greatly motivated by his heritage, as his ancestors had been animal caretakers in Turkey near the Mediterranean.

-Additionally inspired by Lou Gehrig, who played every baseball game as if it were his last, Dr. Deuvletian fondly recalls birthing a litter of cats prior to a routine spaying, which he cites as the most significant surgery of his career as the clients were a Turkish couple who had given their cat a name symbolizing good luck.
+Additionally inspired by Lou Gehrig, who played every baseball game as if it were his last, Dr. Deuvletian fondly recalls removing a pyometra during a routine spaying, which he cites as the most significant surgery of his career as the clients were a Turkish couple who had given their cat a name symbolizing good luck.
 Diagnosed with Asperger’s Syndrome late in life, he has looked at his disability as an advantage that has enabled him to work longer and more intently than his competitors.
 Looking toward the future, Dr. Deuvletian hopes to write more creative literary works in the coming years while potentially taking time off of his veterinary work to pursue continued education.

 For more information, please visit:

 Contact Dr. Deuvletian: